Deploying Device Configurations

 Changing and Troubleshooting Search Paths

-The directory- and filename search paths used by netlab initial and netlab config commands are defined in the paths dictionary within the system defaults.
-You can change these parameters but cannot append values to them.
+The directory and filename search paths used by the netlab initial and netlab config commands are defined in the paths dictionary within the system defaults.
+You can change these parameters or prepend/append another list to them:

 The filename search patterns can use Jinja2 expressions that rely on Ansible variables set during the configuration deployment process.
 Directory search patterns can use these prefixes: